Panzer-Jack/easy-live2d/docs/en/guide/installation.md

         *.exp3.json
 ```

-## Verify Installation
+## Verifying Installation

-After installation, you can verify that EasyLive2D has been correctly installed and configured with the following simple code:
+After installation, you can verify that EasyLive2d is correctly installed and configured with the following simple code:

 ```js
 import { Application, Ticker } from 'pixi.js';